 In fact, Kingdom Hearts 3 does a good job with it’s pacing, at anytime the action starts to dull, you get a cutscene or a short unique gameplay experience.
 There are a lot of minigames throughout the worlds.
 At one point Sora gets a cell phone (because of course, he does).
 Which enables him to take selfies and play games on it.
 Oh sure, that’s the angle the game chose to keep up with the times…in any case, both features are neat and fun to use.

 The basic combat, however, is a mixed bag.
-Its fast, fluid, easy to control and flashy as heck.
-But also mindless.
+It’s fast, fluid, easy to control and flashy as heck.
+However, it is also mindless.
 You have basic combos, and your key blade can transform into brand new weapons, each having their own combos and finishing moves.
 Each one is beautifully animated and controls like a dream.
 You still have access to magic, able to shoot fire and ice or heal yourself and you can perform summons like past games.

 The game also introduces team link moves and attractions.
 They show up as contextual abilities you can activate with a single button push.
-And again, they all look incredible.
+Again, they all look incredible.
 The attractions are strange though.
 You can summon…Disney…World…rides to battle with.
 There is no story explanation for this whatsoever.
-But an enemy will occasionally be marked with a green circle, strike that enemy and you get to summon a ride.
+An enemy will occasionally be marked with a green circle, strike that enemy and you get to summon a ride.